 Spears explains that BMI is a not-for-profit organization and that approximately 88 cents of every dollar it takes in goes directly to the artists BMI represents.
 (ASCAP also reports that it operates as a not-for-profit and distributes about 88 cents of every dollar collected back to its member artists.)
 The company—Broadcast Music Inc., founded in 1939—collected an estimated $1.13 billion in licensing fees last year and distributed nearly as much in royalties.
 Approximately 800,000 songwriters make up its sprawling roster.

 “Songwriters are struggling mightily to make a living,” says Spears.
-BMI’s staff is lean but fiercely committed to its clients, he says, noting that the staff will hound businesses when they are persuaded they need to.
+BMI’s staff is lean but fiercely committed to its clients, he says, noting that the staff will actively pursue businesses when they are persuaded they need to.
 He encourages drinks industry professionals to engage with his firm or one of the growing number of locally affiliated trade organizations they’ve teamed up with to better understand their music broadcasting rights.

 Both sides—the lawyers for the on-premise wine, spirits, and beer venues and the PROs—are teaming up with regional trade groups like the Oregon Winegrowers Association and national groups like WineAmerica and the Brewers Association to keep the beverage alcohol industry informed and operating in accordance with the law.
 These affiliations are part of a broader, drinks industry–wide effort to help tasting room and taproom managers, in particular, avoid receiving warnings and potential fines.